a327ex/www/content/posts/marketing_skills.md

 I was able to clearly realize that this was the reason why I got angry as I was replying to the e-mail that someone sent me, so thanks to that person for the questions.
 So yea, this entire post was just me going to therapy with myself I guess.

-[Subscribe to my newsletter](https://buttondown.email/a327ex) if you want to get these posts in your inbox.
+[Subscribe to my newsletter](https://buttondown.email/a327ex) if you want to get posts like this one in your inbox.